tainangao/DailyDigestEmail/README.md

 Running this program on the Cloud

 - Ideally this application should be hosted on the Cloud.
 An Airflow DAG should be built to run the job `@daily`.
+Due to monetary considerations, this step is omitted.